+90 STS criteria

+90. (i) all materially relevant data on the credit quality and performance of underlying exposures;

+Verified?
+Yes

+PCS Comment PCS Comment

+See point 89 above.

+91 CTC avitavia

+91 STS criteria

+91. (ii) information on events which trigger changes in the priority of payments or the replacement of any counterparties,

+Verified?
+Yes

+PCS Comment

+Con point 00 about

+See point 89 above.

+92 92 STS criteria

+92. (ii)and, in the case of a securitisation which is not an ABCP transaction, data on the cash flows generated by the underlying exposures and by the liabilities of the securitisation;

+92. (ii)and, in the case of a securitisation which is not an ABCP transaction, data on the cash nows generated by the underlying exposures and by the liabilities of the securitisation;

+Verified?
+Yes

+PCS Comment

+See point 89 above.

+93 STS criteria

-- (d) investor reports containing the following: - (i) all materially relevant data on the credit quality and performance of the Purchased Receivables; - (ii) information on events which trigger changes in the Priority of Payments or the replacement of any counterparties, and data on the cash flows generated by the Purchased Receivables and by the liabilities of the Transaction; and - (iii) information about the risk retained, including information on which of the modalities provided for in Article 6(3) of the Transaction has been applied, in accordance with Article 6 of the Securitisation Regulation.
+93. (iii) information about the risk retained, including information on which of the modalities provided for in Article 6(3) has been applied, in accordance with Article 6.

+Verified?
+Yes

+PCS Comment

+See point 89 above.

+1